 A. "Effective date" of the Plan will commence upon issuance of records of decision by BLM and the USFS approving this Plan without material change as the management alternative for Segments 4 through 7 of the Upper Colorado River.
-A formal endorsement of the Plan by the Stakeholder Group shall be provided no later than April 30, 2011.
 Prior to the effective date of the Plan, the stakeholders will carry out the tasks described in Attachment B.